 Policymakers should take actions to prevent and address homelessness.
 This includes:

-- expanding the availability of subsidized housing, including housing with services (see also Subsidized Housing and Supportive Services in Housing).
+- expanding the availability of subsidized housing, including housing with services (see also Housing Affordability in this chapter).

 - placing greater emphasis on early interventions.
 This includes emergency assistance to prevent evictions and foreclosures, as well as supports for people who are at risk of homelessness.
 Housing assistance should not require completion of drug rehabilitation or other programs.